openlookeng/hetu-core/hetu-docs/en/connector/HBase.md

 The HBase Connector allows querying and creating tables on an external Apache HBase instance.
 Users can create a table in HBase connector, mapping it to an existing table in HBase Cluster, and support insert, select, or delete.

-The HBase Connector maintains a Metastore to persist HBase metadata, currently only following storage format are supported as Metastore: `Local File System`,  `Hadoop Distributed File System (HDFS)`, and `openLooKeng Metastore`.
+The HBase Connector maintains a Metastore to persist HBase metadata, currently support Metastore: `openLooKeng Metastore`.

-**Note:** *Apache HBase 1.3.1 version is supported by HBase connector*
+**Note:** *We use Apache HBase 2.2.3 version in HBase connector*